onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Under "Schedule News Download" Select the new Pocket recipe under custom and fill out your credentials

 # Changelog
+## Pocket v1.4
+* The first photo in an article is now included with the article

 ## Pocket v1.3.1 (The 'I rushed 1.3 because of api changes' bugfix release)
 * Default mark as read again
 * fix mark as read errors